Congratulations! You have taken the first steps to a stress-free commute!

 - If you plan to use both VRE and Metrorail, you can purchase a combination ticket called a Transit Link Card (TLC) this ticket offers unlimited VRE and Metro usage for a calendar month.

-Discounts for all these ticket types are available for seniors, disabled and youths under 18.
+Discounts for all these ticket types are available for seniors, disabled passengers and youths under 18.
 Once you've determined which ticket works best for your travel needs, check out our ticket fare chart.
-Again, find your origination station zone and your destination zone to find your fare.
+Again, find your origination zone and your destination zone to find your fare.

 What Times Do the Trains Run?